tsdiokno/abl/content/tl/docs/nt/roma/roma-9.md

   only the remnant will be saved;

-[^28] dahil ibababa ng Diyos ang kaniyang hatol ng buo and tiyak sa mundo.
+[^28] dahil ibababa ng Diyos ang kaniyang hatol ng buo at tiyak sa mundo.

 [^28]: since the Lord will execute his sentence completely and decisively on the earth.